echtejosh/tool-bot/README.md

     git clone https://github.com/mochidochi/mocha

-Then, navigate to the directory and install the npm packages:
+Then, navigate to the directory and install the NPM packages:

 > **IMPORTANT**
 Make sure you install **FFmpeg** on your system before continuing.